 One shot is fired at each spot for a maximum score of 100 points.
 Bullet holes and scoring rings are not visible to the naked eye, so shooters have a telescope to see their shots.
 Smallbore prone is also shot at 50 metres and 100 yards on outdoor ranges.
 Here larger targets with larger scoring rings are used.
 When shooting outdoors one must compensate for the effects of crosswinds on their shots for an extra challenge !

 No, not really.
-Pinhoe offers beginners three trial sessions for £10 (ammo included).
-Normal membership is £120 p.a.
-Ammunition is extra, but a box of 50 cartridges costs from £3.10.
+Pinhoe offers beginners three trial sessions for £30 (ammo included).
+Normal adult membership is £240 p.a.
+(2023 pricing).
+Ammunition is extra, but a box of 50 cartridges costs from £3.50.
 Beginners can use club equipment until they want to buy their own; much of which can be bought second-hand.